Written by Terry Smith

 Although it did great on the car, and even left it looking shiny, I can’t say that it handled our patio test as well.
 It wasn’t completely useless, but it wasn’t anywhere near as effective on this material as on the vehicle.

-And that leaves me to my conclusion; I think for certain uses like cleaning cars, windows, and garden furniture, it is a very good, low-cost, pressure washer detergent.
+And that leaves me to my conclusion; I think for certain uses like cleaning cars, windows, and garden furniture, it is a very very good, low-cost, pressure washer detergent.
 However, if it’s a patio or driveway you really need cleaning, I would go with the karcher or a specific patio cleaning product instead.

 Despite having one of those ‘love it or hate it’ type of names, Gunk have made a good reputation for themselves when it comes to car cleaning products, with many swearing by their engine cleaner, degreaser, and other grime shifting sprays, fluids, and foams.